All That: Reunion events

 In 2011, Lisa Foiles joined forces with Comikaze Expo, planning the first ever All That reunion with Comikaze Expo CEO Regina Carpinelli.
 The reunion featured a roundtable discussion, where the cast reflected on their tenure on the show and received questions from the audience.
-Angelique Bates, Lori Beth Denberg, Foiles, Leon Frierson, Katrina Johnson, Kevin Kopelow, Kel Mitchell, Alisa Reyes, Giovonnie Samuels, Mark Saul, Josh Server all participated in the event.
+Angelique Bates, Lori Beth Denberg, Lisa Foiles, Leon Frierson, Katrina Johnson, Kevin Kopelow, Kel Mitchell, Alisa Reyes, Giovonnie Samuels, Mark Saul, Josh Server all participated in the event.

 Also in 2011, Bates, Johnson, and Reyes appeared together at Zooey Magazine's One Year Anniversary Special Event held in Hollywood.
 The anniversary launched the Love Is Louder campaign which speaks out against bullying and hate messages.

 In the 2011 special "iParty with Victorious" (a crossover between iCarly and Victorious), when Carly Shay (portrayed by Miranda Cosgrove) asks Kenan Thompson for a favor, he jokingly complains that everyone wants to borrow money from him, including Andy Samberg (Thompson's Saturday Night Live co-star) and half of the original cast of All That.

 In 2015, Mitchell and Thompson reunited on The Tonight Show Starring Jimmy Fallon where they performed a special Good Burger sketch.
 Dan Schneider returned to write the sketch for the show.

 In 2015, Comikaze Expo held the second All That reunion.
 Angelique Bates, Chelsea Brummet, Ryan Coleman, Lori Beth Denberg, Jack DeSena, Lisa Foiles, Bryan Hearne, Katrina Johnson, Christina Kirkman, Christy Knowings, Kel Mitchell, Alisa Reyes, Giovonnie Samuels, Mark Saul, Josh Server, and Danny Tamberelli all participated in the event.

-On April 22, 2016, Nickelodeon aired a reunion special consisting of new 3–4 minute shorts with most of the original cast, including Kenan and Kel.
+From April 16–17, 2016, to celebrate the show's 22nd anniversary, TeenNick (as part of its The Splat programming block) aired a reunion special consisting of new 3–4 minute shorts with most of the original cast, including Thompson and Mitchell.

 In 2018, Lori Beth Denberg, Kel Mitchell, Josh Server, and Kenan Thompson appeared together on an episode of Nick Cannon's MTV series Wild 'n Out.

 Spin-offs

 Kenan & Kel

 Kenan & Kel is an American teen comedy sitcom created by Kim Bass for Nickelodeon.
 It starred then-All That cast members Kenan Thompson and Kel Mitchell.
-Sixty-five episodes and a made-for-TV movie were produced over four seasons.
+Sixty-five episodes and a made-for-TV movie Two Heads Are Better Than None were produced over four seasons.
 The first two seasons were taped at Nickelodeon Studios in Orlando, Florida, and the remaining two were taped at the Nick on Sunset theater in Hollywood.